subttle/regular/README.md

 ```

+## WIP status

 For now it should be clear that I value correctness and simplicity over speed.
-This is my first ever project in Haskell and it is not yet complete.

-The code is not yet structured properly, so expect major refactoring and restructuring.
+Some of the code here is experimental and some is not yet structured properly, so expect major refactoring and restructuring.
 Once I have everything correct I can start to worry about speed.
 For now this code is slow.

 I'm patiently (and gratefully!) waiting on a few things from some of the best projects out there right now: